gatech-csl/jes/README.md

 Running JES
 -----------
-The easiest way to run JES is with a downloadable package, but unfortunately those haven't been built for JES 5 yet.
+The easiest way to run JES is with a downloadable package, which you can find at <https://github.com/gatech-csl/jes/releases>.
 Each of them includes its own `JESReadme.txt` with instructions.

-If you're working on JES, or you just want to run the latest development version, you will need to download a Java Development Kit and Apache Ant.
+If you're working on JES, or you just want to run the latest development
-The first step is to build JES: just run `ant`.
+version:

+1. Download a Java Development Kit and Apache Ant.
+2. Use Git to clone the JES repository, or download a .zip file of the repository.
+3. Build JES by running `ant`.
-Then, you can run the `jes.sh` shell script on Mac or Linux, or `jes.bat` on Windows.
+4. Run the `jes.sh` shell script if you're on Mac or Linux, or the `jes.bat` batch file if you're on Windows.

 What's in the repository